computer screen with lines of code

 Business Analytics Certificate Programs

-For those seeking even more flexibility and time- and cost-savings than a bootcamp would offer, or those seeking training in just one or several business analytics skills, business analytics certificate programs can be a great option.
+For those seeking even more flexibility, time, and cost savings than a boot camp would offer or those seeking training in just one or several business analytics skills, business analytics certificate programs can be a great option.
 These online programs range in price from free to several thousands of dollars and award students a certificate upon completion that can be displayed on LinkedIn and resumes.

 For more, see our business analytics certificate programs guide.